 Input sanitization is key to defending against XSS attacks.
 Is your company's website secured?

-Your company's web site does not have to be the next victim of a SQL injection breach.
-Here's how to protect against attack.
+Your company's website does not have to be the next victim of a SQL injection breach.
+Here's how to prevent SQL injection attacks.

 - What are the top Android security apps?